Get A Closer Look at the La Crosse S88907

 The Display is featured as a color display.
 The color is definitely prominent when looking at the display facing.
 Let’s take a tour of what you will find on display for your viewing.

-Then to the right of that is a calendar display which shows a day of the week and the month/day also is seen.
+Then to the right of that is a calendar display that shows a day of the week and the month/day also is seen.

 The atomic clock for this works for 7 different Time Zones.